 Dragon Ball is the Trope Codifier.
 The Super Saiyajin form is famous for giving the character glowing golden hair and a gold Battle Aura.
-It is later subverted with the Super Saiyajin 4 in GT, as well as Super Saiyajin God in Battle Of Gods do not have gold color.
+Super Saiyajin 4 in GT and Super Saiyajin God in Battle Of Gods do not have gold color.

 Especially when Bronze Saints get upgraded Cloths through the blood of Gold Saints.
 Then this trope is in full effect as their regular armors take a golden shade to highlight their full power.

 Karasu from YuYu Hakusho turns his hair golden in the Dark Tournament finals. there have been a few jokes about him turning Super Saiyajin.
 It's even funnier, considering that his seiyuu and voice actor play Vegeta and Son Gohan, respectively.

 Also, Sensui 's Shinobu personality and Sei-Kou-Ki/Sacred Energy.
 Though it doesn't dye his hair.

 Naruto gains this after defeating The Nine-Tailed Fox inside their shared consciousness, allowing Naruto to siphon the Fox's power at will.
 Naruto later achieves perfect control after making peace with Kurama, allowing the two to work in unison.

 Takeru: Zuul!
 I'll show you everyone's anger!
 This is the final fight!
 I'll put everything on the line!
 (God Mars turns golden while church bells ring in the background.)
 Takeru:MARS FLASH!
 (God Mars summons the Mars Flash.)
 Takeru: FINAL GODMARS!
 (God Mars performs a vertical slash and jams the Mars Flash into Zuul's gut.)